-PA CareerLink® programs collect and report of statutorily required elements necessary to determine the performance outcomes of individuals to whom they provide services.
+PA CareerLink® programs collect and report on statutorily required elements necessary to determine the performance outcomes of individuals to whom they provide services.
 Registered Apprenticeships must be tracked in CWDS, the state system of record.
-Title I staff will utilize the WTS15 service code.
+Title I staff will utilize the WTS15 (Adult and Dislocated Worker) or WYS15 (Out of School Youth) service code.